Energy & Environment Committee

 Climate change is one of the greatest global environmental and economic challenges of all time.

-Canada’s resource sector is a committed partner to help Canada achieve its climate ambitions while ensuring that people—and their livelihoods—are in the transition to a low carbon economy, and that Canada’s resource sector continues to thrive.
-The Energy & Environment Committee is building a vision and policy recommendations to advance this goal: sustainably developing Canada’s resources in a low-carbon future.
+Canada’s resource sector is a committed partner to help Canada achieve its climate ambitions while ensuring that people—and their livelihoods—are supported in the transition to a low carbon economy, and that Canada’s resource sector continues to thrive.
+The Energy & Environment Committee has created a vision and a tailored plan for Alberta to advance this goal: sustainably developing Canada’s resources in a low-carbon future.

-From Outsized Emissions to Outsized Opportunities: Laying Groundwork for a Low-Carbon Industrial Strategy
+From Outsized Emissions to Outsized Opportunities: Policies to Support an Alberta Low-Carbon Industrial Strategy

 Canada’s resource sector—including energy, mining, forestry, and more—recognizes and is taking action on climate change in order to achieve a sustainable, shared future.